Ken Harrelson wins Frick Award for broadcast excellece

+“It’s just such an honor,” Harrelson said.
+“I’ve always considered myself to be probably as lucky, if not the luckiest, human being who ever stepped two feet on the face of the earth.”

-The 78-year-old was an outfielder and first baseman from 1963-71 for the Kansas City Athletics, Boston, Cleveland and Washington, then had a 43-season broadcast career.
+Before starting his 43-season broadcast career, the 78-year-old was an outfielder and first baseman from 1963-71 for the Kansas City Athletics, Boston, Cleveland and Washington.

+He was part of Boston’s “Impossible Dream” team that reached the 1967 World Series, having been signed by the Red Sox in late August after being released by Kansas City.
+Harrelson then led the majors with 109 RBIs in 1968 with Boston.

 He started broadcasting for the Red Sox (1975-81) and switched to the White Sox in 1982.
 Harrelson became Chicago’s general manager after the 1985 season, left after one year and became a New York Yankees’ broadcaster in 1987.